Search this website for information about collecting stocks and bonds.

 The logic seems clear to me.
 If documents do not clearly and explicitly explain the nature of agreements and what will happen in the event of default, no binding agreement exists.
 If there are no binding agreements, then such documents cannot possibly be construed as "bonds," regardless of how they might be labeled.

-They were simply "promissory notes".
+I contend notes like these were simply "promissory notes".
 They all promised to repay.
 No argument there.

 Railroad currency is highly collectible.